flememaia/speed-2.0-the-game/README.md

  - JavaScript
  - HTML
- - CSS - Yes, I know it need some (or a lot of) improvement...
+ - CSS - Yes, I know it still needs some (or a lot of) improvement...

 ![CSS feelings](https://media.giphy.com/media/YFkpsHWCsNUUo/giphy.gif)